YediRisdianto/YediRisdianto/README.md

 ## About Me

 - ✨ Creating bugs since 2021
-- 📚 I'm currently improving my Laravel skills
+- 📚 I'm currently improving my skills
 - 🎯 Goals: live in a cold place ❄ and speak english 🚀

 ## I code with